-While life insurance is an essential part of most people’s overall financial planning, this important vehicle may not be as easy for some individuals to obtain as it is for others.
-This is especially the case if you have certain health conditions such as type 1 diabetes.
+Life Insurance may not be as easy to obtain for some individuals as it is for others.
+This is especially the case if suffer from a health condition such as type 1 diabetes.

 In the eyes of the insurance company, type 1 diabetes is considered to be a risk factor – and because of that, it can be more difficult to secure diabetic life insurance coverage that is needed by many people, even if they are controlling or managing the condition.

 The good news is that there are life insurance solutions available for those who have type 1 diabetes – even if you have been turned down for coverage in the past.
 But, it is important that you know how and where to apply for the right type of policy.
 Doing so can be beneficial as it can lead you to the insurance protection that you need – and that can provide your loved ones with the financial resources that are needed in case of the unthinkable.